SWFSC/CruzPlot/cran-comments.md

 ## Resubmission
 This is a resubmission of CruzPlot v1.4.1.
 In this version I have:
-* In the Description field, I single quoted 'WinCruz' and added a reference (the reference is the same for both 'DAS' and 'WinCruz')
+* In the Description field, single quoted 'WinCruz' and added references for both 'DAS' and 'WinCruz'

 ## Release summary
 Initial release (v1.4.1)